llpeterson/internetworking/switching.md

 ### Asynchronous Transfer Mode (ATM)

-Asynchronous Transfer Mode (ATM) is probably the most well-known virtual circuit-based networking technology, although it is now somewhat past its peak in terms of deployment.
+Asynchronous Transfer Mode (ATM) is probably the most well-known virtual circuit-based networking technology, although it is now well past its peak in terms of deployment.
 ATM became an important technology in the 1980s and early 1990s for a variety of reasons, not the least of which is that it was embraced by the telephone industry, which at that